 This is the holiest time in the Christian liturgical calendar.
-In fact, this past week is known as “Holy Week,” with emphasis on the triduum or three days of Holy Thursday, Good Friday, and the Easter Vigil on Holy Saturday.
+This past week is known as “Holy Week,” with emphasis on the triduum or three days of Holy Thursday, Good Friday, and the Easter Vigil on Holy Saturday.
 The Easter celebration extends beyond the vigil through Easter Sunday with different but related readings throughout the day.
 If you’re not used to this cycle or the Christian holy days, it might be easier to think of this week as corresponding to the dying, death, and resurrection of Jesus.

 The fifth article of the Apostles’ Creed states that Christ “descended into hell and on the third day He rose again from the dead.”
 Many parishes recite this creed every Sunday, although at my parish we use the Nicene Creed.
 They differ in wording and length with one major difference being Christ’s descent into hell.
 The older Nicene Creed doesn’t mention it.
 However, according to the Catechism of the Catholic Church (para 631-35), after his crucifixion Christ descended into the place of shadows or Sheol (Hades in Greek) to redeem those who, like Lazarus, rested in “Abraham’s bosom” but were “deprived of the vision of God.”
 He set free the “imprisoned” (632).
 Dante included Virgil and other “virtuous pagans” in this “harrowing of Hades” since they did not have an opportunity to know Christ in their lifetimes.